A guide to college parties for a new freshman

 Types of Parties

-There are many types of college parties you will encounter, some schools are know for specific types of parties.
+There are many types of essay rewriting service you will encounter, some schools are know for specific types of parties.
 Below is some information to try to catch you up on the basics of college parties, so you don't seem like a total idiot.